MaxLost/MaxLost/README.md

 <b>Hi, I’m Max</b>

-SPbU first year student, studying for a bachelor of Applied mathematics and CS
+SPbU second year student, studying for a bachelor of Applied mathematics and CS

 <b>Tech stack:</b>
-  - C++ - my main study language for programming course at university
+  - Java - current main language, used for object oriented programming course
+  - C++ - used for university algoriths and data structures course and simple projects (Only STL)
   - Python - used for machine learning study projects at university